agrc/gis.utah.gov/_posts/2022-08-03-using-h3-hexes.md

 #: Create a new spatially-enabled data frame by calling h3_to_geo_boundary and creating a Geometry object
 #: in one fell swoop
-#: And yes, it's generally bad form to assign a lambda function a name, but this breaks the code up
+#: And yes, it's generally bad form to assign a lambda function a name, but this helps break the code up
 polygoniser = lambda hex_id: arcgis.geometry.Geometry({
                 'rings': [h3.h3_to_geo_boundary(hex_id, geo_json=True)],
                 'spatialReference': {'wkid': 4326}